mengfei-ren/mengfei-ren.github.io/content/authors/admin/_index.md

 My present academic focus revolves around the intersection of Software Engineering and Cybersecurity.
 Specifically, I am dedicated to creating comprehensive security testing tools that leverage advanced software engineering methodologies.
 These tools aim to enhance the security analysis of IoT ecosystems, modern compilers and ad-hoc ecosystems.

 > I am continuously seeking proactive Ph.D. candidates interested in advancing research in Software Testing and IoT Security.
 Prospective candidates should possess a strong foundation in computer science or cybersecurity, with a focus on software testing, operating systems, and proficient programming skills.
 If this opportunity aligns with your interests, please reach out to me.
-See details in [here](opening/).
+See current openings in [here](opening/).
 {style="text-align: justify;"}